osg-htc/technology/docs/software/container-development-guide.md

   "Re-run all jobs".
 - **If changes need to be made to the container packaging:** submit a pull request with your changes to the relevant GitHub repository and request that another team member review it.
-  Once merged into `master`, a GitHub Actions build should start automatically.
+  Once merged into `master` or `main`, a GitHub Actions build should start automatically.

 If the GitHub Actions build completes successfully, you should shortly see new `fresh` and timestamp tags appear in the DockerHub repository.